ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-30. Why do we try to reduce the size of a big trained model through techniques such as knowledge distillation instead of just training a small model from the beginning?
+Q. Under what conditions would it be possible to recover training data from the weight checkpoints?

 <details><summary><b>Answer</b></summary>